Tamara1000/AUTOMATION_Project/README.md

 Running the project is very simple.
 I used significant names for variables so that the code documents itself.

-Beyond that the scripts contain functions of:
+Beyond that the scripts contain functions of: accessing the url, finding test objects in html tree, verifing text elements and comparing results.
-*accessing the url
-*finding test objects in html tree
-*verifing text elements
-*comparing results.

 To write the response to the video I used POST while to get it I used the GET method.
 For the number of views and likes, I kept them in variables and checked if they are indeed varieties for the data I received from the tests.